Ben, the St. Louis Zoo’s escapee bear, is moving to a new zoo. It has a moat.

 There’s no set date for his departure, but he is moving “soon,” a spokeswoman said.
 He’s getting positive reinforcement training to help him become comfortable with the crate he will travel in for his journey to Texas.

 A representative from the Queens Zoo flew to the Gladys Porter Zoo and looked at the habitat to determine it was a good fit, and St. Louis Zoo officials looked at photos.
-The Gladys Porter Zoo had been looking for an Andean bear since theirs passed away in the last year, said Steve Bircher, the St. Louis Zoo's curator of carnivores.
+The Gladys Porter Zoo had been looking for an Andean bear since theirs passed away, said Steve Bircher, the St. Louis Zoo's curator of carnivores.

+That bear, Monco, died in June 2022 at the age of 34.
+Several months before, a video of Monco taken at the Texas zoo went viral online and people thought he looked malnourished and distressed.
+The zoo responded with its own video, assuring that Monco was healthy and safe, and and exceeded the life expectancy of such bears, which is about 20 years.
+That zoo has had up to three Andean bears living there at a time, and is hopeful it will get another bear, a female, within the year.

+Walter Dupree, the curator of mammals at the Gladys Porter Zoo, said his zoo is ready for Ben.
+“We’re confident it’s going to be good for Ben.
+It’s proved itself over the years,” Dupree said of the habitat.
+He said the moat, about 8 feet deep, is in the front of the exhibit.

 Bircher said the St. Louis Zoo has cared for all eight species of bears for more than 100 years.
 Andean bears are solitary by nature, and sometimes siblings can live together, Bircher said.
 Ben has a brother, but he is from a different litter.